Paul Zivich

 About

-Paul is an assistant professor in the Department of Epidemiology at University of North Carolina at Chapel Hill.
-His interests are in causal inference with potential outcomes, with specialization in the context of networks and contagious outcomes (e.g. infectious diseases, health behaviors, etc.).
-Dr. Zivich also focuses on computational aspects of epidemiology.
+Dr. Paul Zivich is a research assistant professor in the Department of Epidemiology at University of North Carolina at Chapel Hill.
+His interests are in causal inference with potential outcomes, infectious disease prevention and computational aspects of epidemiology.
 His work has ranged from assessing the performance of estimators through simulation studies to free and open source software (FOSS) to collection of contact network data with electronic sensors to application of causal inference in the context of infectious disease and social epidemiology.

 Paul received his PhD in epidemiology from University of North Carolina at Chapel Hill, and his MPH in epidemiology from The Ohio State University.
 He was born, is conducting research, and will die.